MakeWithTech/3d-printing-tools/README.md

 https://forum.drvax.com to discuss this application.

 This is also an example of using the Web Serial API in Javascript with the VUE framework and VUETIFY.

 The application is hosted via AWS Amplify at: https://3d-printing-tools.drvax.com.

+** This code is not pretty and will need refactoring to make it DRY and to better handle variable scope **.

 The initial two utilities provided in this application assist with calibrating FDM 3d printers that use G-Code.
 A